by Marina Edelman, LMFT | Jun 11, 2026 | couples, couples counseling

 There is no universal timeline, but most clinicians frame initial stabilization at 3–6 months, with deeper grief and identity work extending 12–24 months depending on the severity of the betrayal, the client’s history, and whether couples work is also happening simultaneously.
 Structured group programs like a 10-week curriculum are a useful starting point — they provide enough depth to create real movement while giving you a clear, contained commitment to begin with.

-Is a support group for partners of sex addicts who expereinces betrayal worth it?
+Is a support group for partners who experiences betrayal worth it?

 For most partners, group work is not just beneficial — it is often transformative in ways individual therapy cannot replicate alone.
 The isolation of this specific experience is profound; many partners describe feeling that no one in their lives can truly understand what they are going through.
 Being in a room with others who do understand, facilitated by a clinician trained in this area, significantly reduces shame, normalizes the trauma response, and accelerates healing.